 But for some of the Boilermaker students at Purdue, doubts about the divine simmer on a middle burner.

 A debate on campus entitled "Does God Exist?" heated up the spiritual dilemma.
-Sponsored primarily by Campus Crusade and the Freethought Society at nearby Wabash College, the philosophical contest matched Christian apologist William Lane Craig against atheist scholar Austin Dacey.
+Sponsored primarily by Cru and the Freethought Society at nearby Wabash College, the philosophical contest matched Christian apologist William Lane Craig against atheist scholar Austin Dacey.

 Part of the sacred shift stems from the diverse beliefs of young men and women from more than 130 countries now studying at Purdue.
 One of these students is Ningying (Rita) Wu, a 28-year-old psychiatrist from China, pursuing her doctorate in clinical psychology.